ZachiNachshon/anchor/README.md

 </p>
 <br>

-**Anchor** is a lightweight CLI tool that grants the **dynamic marketplace** experience for local / CI environment by connecting to single/multiple remote repositories, each represents a different marketplace of items, each with its own executable actions.
+**Anchor** is a lightweight CLI tool that grants the **dynamic marketplace** experience for local / CI environment by connecting to single/multiple remote repositories, each represents a different marketplace of domain, each with its own executable actions.

 Every marketplace repository allows Anchor to **centralize and organize** a set of domain items into their own categories, every domain containing a list of executable single **action** and/or grouped actions (**workflows**) per item in a coherent, visible and easy-to-use approach.

-**Anchor** connects to remote git repositories containing an opinionated structure that allows it to understand what is available, exposing pre-defined **categories** as a dynamicly created CLI commands with their underlying domain items as **actions / workflows (actions-sets)** using an **interactive** selector enriched with **documentation**.
+**Anchor** connects to remote git repositories containing an opinionated structure that allows it to understand what is available, exposing pre-defined **categories** as a dynamicly created CLI commands with their underlying domain items as **actions / workflows (actions-sets)** using an **interactive** selector enriched with **documentation** or in a **non-interactive** mode via direct CLI command.

 | :heavy_exclamation_mark: WARNING |
 | :--------------------------------------- |